Encharted Cook

 • Pour into Pan and Bake.
 Spoon the sweet potato mixture into the prepared baking dish, smooth the top, and bake for 25 to 30 minutes.

 • Add Marshmallows.
-Remove from oven and cover the top with the miniature marshmallows.
+Remove from the oven and cover the top with the miniature marshmallows.
 Continue to bake for 10 to 15 minutes or until the marshmallows are golden brown.

 10 oz Miniature Marshmallows